RounakDutta7/Python-Practice-Problems/README.md

 Remember to use the user input lessons from the very first exercise)

 **Extras:**
-Keep the game going until the user types “exit”
+Keep the game going until the user types “exit”.
 Keep track of how many guesses the user has taken, and when the game ends, print this out.

 [Solution](solutions/prac9.py)